Position

 Responsibilities:

-• Develop and implement health and safety policies and procedures.
+• Develop, implement, and maintain health and safety policies and programs in compliance with legal standards.

-• Conduct regular safety audits and inspections to identify potential hazards.
+• Conduct regular risk assessments and audits to identify potential hazards and ensure corrective actions are taken.

-• Provide training and education to employees on health and safety practices.
+• Provide training and education to employees on safety protocols and best practices.

 Qualifications